jrdegbe/thamesthrive-api/docs_ai/content/summary/docs.events.synchronization.md

 ensure that data is accurate, consistent, and up-to-date, and that actions and processes are performed in the correct order.

-Tracardi is an example of a customer data platform that uses profile synchronization to ensure that events related to different customer profiles are processed sequentially, even if they are sent at the same time.
+ThamesThrive is an example of a customer data platform that uses profile synchronization to ensure that events related to different customer profiles are processed sequentially, even if they are sent at the same time.
 This ensures that the data for each customer is accurate and up-to-date, and that actions and processes are performed in the correct order.
 For example, if two messages need to be sent and the second message depends on the result of the first one, the system